igelov/Post-system-with-PHP-MySQL/README.md

 System that stores posts (messages) in MySQL with user authentication

 This is just an example of a session work and MySQL data modification with PHP.

+This is a text from a local copy!